elle-concetta/codepath-prework/README.md

 ### Brainstorming Apps
-- Example App: EggBun
+- Example App – EggBun: The uniqueness and design of the overall application.
-- Example App: WhatsApp
+- Example App – WhatsApp: The application is very convenient and simple.
-- Example App: Wanderlog
+- Example App – Wanderlog: The placement of everything on the application.